LinkCable/codepath-hw-twitter/README.md

 ## Notes

-Man, OAuth sucks.
+Man, OAuth sucks to work with.
 Also I wish we had gone over callbacks in Swift in more detail as it was more or less up to us to look for.

 ## License